In-home Health and Hygiene

 In order to ensure the safe and successful provision of medical care, Eden Pet Care will often utilize necessary and harmless handing techniques/tools for services that involve direct handling or contact with a pet.
 This may include a secured leash, a basket muzzle, treat distractions, or a towel/blanket wrap.
 Not only are these methods part of a Fear Free professional’s form of animal handling, but they also serve the important purpose of preventing a possible bite incident.
 It’s no surprise that some pets may want to tell a stranger not to handle or touch them in strange ways, and since they can’t do that with words, they may do it with their teeth.
 This does not make any pet a “bad” dog or cat.
 However, it does mean that Eden Pet Care will need to take precautions, ensure your pet gets the medical care it needs, and aim to reduce a pet’s stress.
 We want to promote positive associations with the process as much as possible.
 This important policy is still necessary for friendly pets and if a pet parent is helping with holding their pet.

-One of Eden Pet Care’s purposes in providing In-home Health Aid services is to safely and effectively administer medical care to your pet with the goal of reducing the stress caused by the effort.
+One of Eden Pet Care’s purposes in providing home healthcare services is to safely and effectively administer medical care to your pet with the goal of reducing the stress caused by the effort.
 Stress can worsen medical conditions or negatively impact the healing and recovery process.
 During these efforts, if Eden Pet Care determines that the physical handling of a pet causes a pet too much distress/discomfort and/or poses too great a bite risk, Eden Pet Care may have to discontinue the effort and will work with the pet parent to find another solution.
 This may involve a veterinary consultation, requesting sedatives from the veterinarian, or ultimately determining if a regular trip to the veterinarian will actually be the easiest and safest option for everyone (including your pet).

 Get in touch!